 EnergySolutions may waive the chemical laboratory analyses if the material is not amenable to chemical sampling and analysis (e.g., debris items including metal pieces, concrete, plastic, etc.).
-Justification for waiving the chemical analyses must be provided in the narrative in Attachment B.5.
+Justification for waiving the chemical analyses must be provided in the waste profile narrative.
 Technical Service representatives can provide direction in cases where the waste meets such a description.